-Eddie Johnson,

-Chief Financial Officer

-and ESG Lead
+Eddie Johnson, Chief Financial Officer and ESG Lead

-- How would you summarise progress on ESG? - AMS has continued to make positive progress on ESG, building on the foundations reported last year, further developing our Net Zero Strategy and agreeing key targets that will drive this activity, for example: to be Net Zero by 2045.
+AMS has continued to make positive progress on ESG, building on the foundations reported last year, further developing our Net Zero Strategy and agreeing key targets that will drive this activity, for example: to be Net Zero by 2045.
 AMS has also strengthened its preparations for Climate-Related Financial Disclosures ('CFD') and in conjunction with our ESG consultants, will continue to progress this area.
-There are also numerous and wide-ranging ESG activities driven by employee suggestions and actions, as well as Board and ESG Committee initiatives. - How will you further strengthen your ESG commitments in 2024? - Our commitment to sustainable business practices on important topics such as human rights, environmental stewardship and ethical behaviours extends to all those we work with colleagues and through our global supply chain.
+There are also numerous and wide-ranging ESG activities driven by employee suggestions and actions, as well as Board and ESG Committee initiatives.

+Our commitment to sustainable business practices on important topics such as human rights, environmental stewardship and ethical behaviours extends to all those we work with - colleagues and through our global supply chain.
 At AMS, we are committed to building stakeholder trust and confidence by meeting standards that demonstrate our ESG commitments.
-To further demonstrate this to stakeholders we will join the UN Global Compact in 2024. - ls Equality, Diversity, Inclusion still a focus? - We further strengthened Board diversity with the appointment of a new Chair at the beginning of 2024.
+To further demonstrate this to stakeholders we will join the UN Global Compact in 2024.

+We further strengthened Board diversity with the appointment of a new Chair at the beginning of 2024.
 While we focus on recruiting on merit, it is the Board's intention to work towards both gender and ethnic diversity in line with external targets.
 We are committed to drive equality, diversity, inclusion across AMS and recognise that if we harness the power of our differences and encourage diverse thinking we can deliver more for our stakeholders.
 We help our colleagues around us grow, develop and thrive, so they can fulfil their potential as we build a diverse workforce.